dylankane/hardcopy/README.md

 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
 - [Stripe](https://stripe.com) used for online secure payments of ecommerce products/services.
 - [AWS S3](https://aws.amazon.com/s3) used for online static file storage.
+- [Canva](https://www.canva.com/) used for editing images with text / logos.

 ## Database Design